who was chanakya

 Frequently Asked Questions:

+Q1.
 Why was Chanakya so famous?

-Who was Chanakya in simple words?
+Q2.
+Who is Chanakya in short?

+Q3.
 What are the 7 principles of Chanakya?

 Chanakya’s principles include Amatya, Swami, Janapada, Kosha, Durg, Mitra iti pratikriya, and Dand.
 His teachings emphasize ethics, moral values, and strategic foresight in personal and political life.

+Q4.
 Why was Chanakya called Vishnugupta?

 His original name was Vishnugupta, and he was born in Patliputra, Patna.
 After his father’s name, Chanak, he was referred to as Chanakya.
 He was also known as Kautilya because he dealt with astute individuals in a clever and crafty manner (kutil).

+Q5.
 What are the three rules of Chanakya?

 The three rules of Chanakya were: Success by counsel, Success by might and Success by energy.

-Chanakya was also known as Kautilya or Vishnugupta
+Chanakya was also known as Kautilya or Vishnugupta.